Acts of Parliament

 An odd fish

 New Zealand’s 12 fish and game councils are also Crown entities.
-Although they receive no direct government funding – almost all of their revenue comes from licence sales – they still report annually to the minister of conservation.
+Although they receive no direct government funding – almost all of their revenue comes from sales of licences – they still report annually to the minister of conservation.